chaiexe/TryHackMe-Write-ups/Chocolate-Factory/README.md

 sudo -u root vi
 ```

-Surprisingly, this bypassed the restriction and opened up vi as root — possibly due to a misconfiguration in the system's sudoers file.
+Surprisingly, this bypassed the restriction and opened up vi as root, possibly due to a misconfiguration in the system's sudoers file.

-Inside vi, I entered interactive mode by pressing Shift + : and ran the following to spawn a root shell:
+Inside vi, I entered interactive mode by pressing `Shift` + `:` and ran the following to spawn a root shell:
 ```
 :!/bin/bash
 ```